karisigurd4/DocumentLab/README.md

   string customerNumber = dl.Query().GetValueForLabel(Direction.Right,"Customer number");

   // We can build patterns using predicates, directions and capture operations that return the value matched in the document
-  // Patterns allow us to recognize and capture data without labels string receiverName = dl
+  // Patterns allow us to recognize and capture data by contextual information, i.e., how we'd read for example receiver infromation from an invoice string receiverName = dl
     .Query()
-    .Match("PostCode") // All methods with text type parameters offer the TextType enum as well as a string variant of the method, this is because dynamically loaded contextual data files aren't statically defined
-    .Up()
+    .Match("PostCode") // Dynamically loaded files can be referenced by string .Up()
     .Match("Town")
     .Up()
     .Match("City")
     .Up()
-    .Capture(TextType.Text);
-}
+    .Capture(TextType.Text); // All text type operations can also use the statically defined text type enum }
 ```